 Informational Interviewing (Short-term Mentoring)

-Informational Interviewing can be utilized when job shadowing is restricted for circumstances relating to confidentiality, safety or some other reason.
+Informational interviews can be utilized when job shadowing is restricted because of circumstances relating to confidentiality, safety or some other reason.
 Informational Interviewing can provide many of the same benefits of job shadowing including:

 - giving students a meaningful introduction into the world of work,